TOK Winnipeg Symposium 2019

 Day one includes an two writing masterclasses and a a professional development workshop.
 Emerging writers can gain vital writing which will help them develop as a writer in YA and poetry.
 Participants can also be exposed to industry insight on Pitching to an Agent or Publisher.

 Day two consists of live podcast tapings of two on-stage author interviews and two panel conversations.
-Writing While Black in CanLit and Vulnerability & The Public Space
+Black Writers in CanLit and Vulnerability & The Public Space

 *This discussion is not to be confused with Writing While Black, the creative writing series created by Whitney French*